jcpsantiago/thearqivist/docs/index.md

 letting you create pages from Slack messages,
 It can also backup messages and files to Google Drive (more soon), either once or continuously on a schedule.

+You can try The Arqivist for free at the [Atlassian marketplace](https://marketplace.atlassian.com/apps/1227973), or look at the source code at [jcpsantiago/thearqivist](https://github.com/jcpsantiago/thearqivist).

 ## Use-cases

 * **Creating ad-hoc documentation** — No docs?
 No problem!
 Ask in Slack and then create a Confluence page with the answer!